The library has gathered useful and reliable resources for help with federal and state taxes.

 - The Federal Application for Student Aid (FAFSA) is a free student aid application managed by the U.S. Department of Education.
 Most colleges and universities encourage students to fill out this application as part of their process for determining financial aid.
 Aid packages typically include a combination of grants (money you don’t have to pay back), loans, and work-study funds.

-- of past federal tax forms.
+- Request a transcript of past federal tax forms.

 - Become a Tax Volunteer: Learn to prepare taxes and volunteer to help your community by preparing taxes free of charge with the Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) Programs.